drahosp/ppgso/README.md

 Running the examples
 ----

 When using CLion you should first build the `run_install` target.
 This will generate a installation with all resources present in a `{project_root}/_install` folder.
-After that set the working direcotry to this folder for each target manually.
+After that set the working directory to this folder for each target manually.

 Common pitfalls
 ---